 A trust owns only assets titled in its name.
 For example, if you plan to transfer your home to the trust, the deed must be changed to reflect that the home is owned by the trust, and not by you individually.
 This new deed is filed with the county clerk and replaces the old deed.
 Bank or investment accounts must similarly be retitled into the name of the trust.
 All too often people create a trust and fail to transfer the assets to the trust.
 The trust has no value if it has no assets.

-These trusts are the most common type of trust used in estate planning because the trust creator can retain complete control of assets in the trust and the trust avoids probate.
+These trusts are the most common type of trust used in estate planning, which you can also see here, because the trust creator can retain complete control of assets in the trust and the trust avoids probate.
 Since the owner does not part with control when assets go into this type of trust, these trusts have no value in Medicaid lookback rule planning.
 However, living trusts have other advantages: